 Consider the Brand

-Listen to golfers arguing, and one of the conversations that take shape is what’s the best golf driver brand.
+Listen to golfers arguing, and one of the conversations that take shape is what's the best golf driver brand.
 Ultimately, everyone advocates for what they play.
-Nonetheless, most golfers agree that you’ll struggle to match TaylorMade’s Sim Max irons for simple off-center hits.
+Nonetheless, most golfers agree that TaylorMade, Callaway, PING, and Titleist consistently produce the best drivers on the market.

-Still, the brands to go for incredible drivers also include Ping, Callaway, Cobra, and Titleist.
+Still, the brands to go for incredible drivers also include Cobra and Mizuno.

 Get the Right Material and Size